 Travelling to a polar climate

 “Travelling to the seventh continent takes place during the Antarctic summer.
-Temperatures are surprisingly moderate (when I was in Antarctica, it was colder in New York City)!
-It rarely snows or rains - it’s technically a desert.
-It can be very windy, and the weather can change in a flash.”
+Temperatures are surprisingly moderate (when I was in Antarctica, it was colder in New York City!)
+It rarely snows or rains but it can be very windy and the weather can change in a flash.”

 How to pack for a polar climate

-“The UV radiation in the polar regions can be surprisingly harsh,” says Chad, “so be sure to pack sunglasses (complete with cord – you don’t want to lose them off the side of your cruise ship) and sun protection for any exposed skin.
-Even on what may seem like a milder day, be sure to wear enough layers for any shore or Zodiac excursions – conditions can change in a heartbeat, so it is important to always be prepared.”
+“The UV radiation in the polar regions can be surprisingly harsh,” says Chad.
+“Be sure to pack sunglasses (complete with cord - you don’t want to lose them off the side of your cruise ship!) and sun protection for any exposed skin.
+Even on what may seem like a milder day, be sure to wear enough layers for any shore or Zodiac excursions - conditions can change in a heartbeat, so its important to always be prepared.”

-Sue says that your hands and face are very important considerations when packing for Antarctica.
-“It’s likely that you’ll be taking a lot of photos, so you need gloves that warm, waterproof and allow you to manipulate your camera.
+“It’s likely that you’ll be taking a lot of photos,” Sue told us.
+“So you need gloves that are warm, waterproof and allow you to manipulate your camera.
 You definitely don’t want to be taking your gloves off to take pictures.

 - Insulated coat